codecov/codecov-action/README.md

 ## License

-The code in this project is released under the [MIT License](LICENSE)
+The code in this project is released under the [MIT License](LICENSE).